Women's club movement in the United States: African-American club movement

 Black colleges helped the creation of African-American women's clubs.
 Ida B. Wells was an important figure in the growth of these clubs during the Progressive Era.
 A number of clubs, named after her, were created in large cities across the country.
 In Chicago, the wealthy former abolitionist Mary Jane Richardson Jones supported the development of several clubs, serving as the first chair of Wells's.
-Other influential woman's club organizers were Josephine St. Pierre Ruffin and Mary Church Terrell.
+Other influential women's club organizers were Josephine St. Pierre Ruffin and Mary Church Terrell.
 In 1896, the National Association of Colored Women (NACW) was founded.
 The NACW grew out of anti-lynching campaigns spearheaded by Wells.
 Wells's anti-lynching campaign provoked the president of the Missouri Press Association who viciously attacked black women in a letter that was widely circulated among women's clubs by Ruffin.
 Ruffin eventually helped bring together the NACW, using the letter as a "call to action".

 Both black and white women were involved in creating the National Association for the Advancement of Colored People (NAACP) in 1909 and were often involved in much of the organization's local work.
 By 1900, almost every black community had a women's club.
 By 1910, in proportion to population size, African-American women's clubs outpaced white women's clubs in the number of clubs created.
 By 1914, the NACW had fifty-thousand members and over a thousand clubs participating in the umbrella organization.
 Black women wanted to be visible and NACW helped them organize to improve conditions in their communities.
 There were also many African-American versions of the WCTU and the YWCA.

 The NACW raised more than $5 million in war bonds during World War I. The Woman's Club of Norfolk wrote letters and sent care packages to the segregated black units sent to fight overseas.
 During the Great Depression, black women's clubs began to move towards "structural change and electoral politics".
 The National Council of Negro Women (NCNW) became a dominant group in the women's club movement in African-American circles.
 After World War II, working class and poor black women took the place of upper-class black women in organizing communities.